madwareru/intellij-ron-remix/README.md

 Plugin adds support for Rusty Object Notation files.

 This is initially a fork of [intellij-ron](https://github.com/ron-rs/intellij-ron).

+Features included:
+ - Code highlighting
+ - Color settings where you could customize highliting to better suit your experience
+ - Comment/uncomment line hotkey
+ - Code folding
+ - Structural braces matching
+ - Basic autocompletion for options and extensions
+ - Semantic highlighting to differentiate object key and name identifiers

 <!-- Plugin description end -->

 ## Installation